-Meet the Search Engines
+Meet the 7 Most Popular Search Engines in the World

 Yandex has its roots in a project started by two Russian developers to aid in the classification of patents in 1990 under the company Arkadia.

-In 2011, they went public on the New York Stock Exchange with an IPO of $1.3 billion making it the second largest at the time (right after Google).
-Yandex currently powers more than half of all searches in Russia.
+In 2011, they went public on the New York Stock Exchange with an IPO of $1.3 billion, making it the second-largest at the time (right after Google).

 Pros & Cons

-As with most smaller engines (compared to Google at least), there is less traffic on Yandex but the competition is lower both organically and in paid.
-The algorithms used by Yandex are less sophisticated than Google’s and thus, easier to assess and optimize for.
+As with most smaller engines (compared to Google at least), there is less traffic on Yandex, but the competition is lower both organically and in paid.

+The algorithms used by Yandex are less sophisticated than Google’s and, thus, easier to assess and optimize for.

 Now the bad news: While Yandex’s algorithms are less sophisticated than Google, they have elements that make it difficult for outsiders – including a higher weighting on geolocation.

-The paid system is obviously more flexible in this regard and compared to Google, Facebook, and Bing it tends to be less expensive per click.
-For example, ranking #1 for “casino” would cost over $55 per click in the U.S. and only $0.80 on Yandex.
-Of course, that’s an English word but even the Russian “казино” is only $1.02.
+The paid system is obviously more flexible in this regard, and compared to Google, Facebook, and Microsoft Bing, it tends to be less expensive per click.
+For example, ranking #1 for “casino” would cost over $55 per click in the U.S. and only $0.82 on Yandex.
+Of course, that’s an English word, but even the Russian “казино” is only $1.54.

 Optimization Tips